Chihuahua

 How big do Chihuahuas get?

 Chihuahuas do not get very big; they are extremely small dogs — in fact, they’re the smallest dog breed in the world.
-Chihuahuas weigh two to seven pounds and reach six to nine inches tall at the shoulder.
+Chihuahuas weigh two to nine pounds and reach six to nine inches tall at the shoulder.

 What colors do Chihuahuas come in?